Introduction to Beer Olympics

 Flip Cup

-In flip cup, teams compete to flip plastic cups upside down by flicking the rim with their fingers.
-It’s a fast-paced game that demands coordination and quick reflexes.
+In flip cup, teams try to flip plastic cups upside down by quickly flicking the edge with their fingers.
+It’s a very fast game that requires good teamwork and quick reactions.

 Boat Races